esciencecenter-digital-skills/fertility-prediction-assignment/episodes/fertility-prediction.Rmd

 ## Challenge: Remove missing values
 Remove all samples in both the features and target that have any missing value.
-NB: so if the target value is null or any of the features is null we drop the entire sample.

-Hint: You need to find a clever way to delete the samples in both the target and feature datasets.

 How many samples do we have left?